mkoepke/sem-pinnacle-featured-child/README.txt

 1. Upload the themes folder to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Themes' menu in WordPress

-If you previously had been using the Semiologic Reloaded theme, that widget configuration will be cloned over.
+As this is a child theme you must have the Semiologic Pinnacle theme installed

 == Change Log ==